opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/kinesis.md

 ### Counters

-* `recordsProcessed`: Counts the number of stream records processed from Kinesis streams.
+* `recordsProcessed`: Counts the number of processed stream records.
 * `recordProcessingErrors`: Counts the number of stream record processing errors.
 * `acknowledgementSetSuccesses`: Tracks the total number stream records processed that were successfully added to sink.
 * `acknowledgementSetFailures`: Counts the number of processed stream records that failed to be added to the sink.